kalimawiki/blog-writing/content/posts/the-structure-speaks-atomwises-unique-ai-approach-to-drug-design-2025-07-06.md

 - **Pipeline Depth**

 	Atomwise has historically focused more on partnerships and virtual screening, but it's now catching up with its first proprietary drug candidate (ATMW‑DC) entering preclinical IND-enabling studies.
-In contrast, competitors like Exscientia and Recursion have already advanced multiple molecules into clinical trials.
+In contrast, competitors like Insilico, Recursion, or BenevolentAI have already advanced multiple molecules into clinical trials.
 This puts Atomwise slightly behind in terms of clinical maturity, though still within striking range.

 - **Business Model Flexibility**